ouspg/SoftwareHardwareSec/2.Fuzzing_integration/README.md

 Based on your previous fuzzing efforts a bug identified was forwared to developer team for a fix.
 Developer team has fixed the reported bug and have created a patch fix for it.

 Your task is to do the following:
-* **Download and extract the patch into your project's root directory** Download link: [Download Patch File](./files/0001-New-version-release.-Contains-previous-bug-fix.patch)
+* **Download and extract the patch into your project's root directory** Download link: [Patch File](./files/0001-New-version-release.-Contains-previous-bug-fix.tar.xz)
 .
 * **Apply the patch using**:
     ```shell